Data For Product Managers

 What if the table or column I want isn’t in the data warehouse?

-- Our ELT process works by explicitly stating which columns and tables we want to import into the data warehouse.
+Our ELT process works by explicitly stating which columns and tables we want to import into the data warehouse.
 This means we might be missing a column or whole table that you want to have in the data warehouse for analysis.
+When this is the case, please create a Data issue letting us know what you want us to import using the New Data Source template.
+Before doing so, please confirm that the table/column is truly part of the production schema.

 Replicating Service Ping using GitLab.com Data

-- Because service ping only aggregates data at an
+- Because Service Ping only aggregates data at an

 level, it is not super useful for GitLab.com since we often want to see information at thenamespace